ltelab/disdrodb/README.md

 * [Jacopo Grazioli](https://people.epfl.ch/jacopo.grazioli)
 * [Alexis Berne](https://people.epfl.ch/alexis.berne?lang=en)

+## Citation

+You can cite the DISDRODB software by:

+> Gionata Ghiggi, Kim Candolfi, Régis Longchamp, Charlotte Weil, Alexis Berne (2023). ltelab/disdrodb  Zenodo. https://doi.org/10.5281/zenodo.7680581

+If you want to cite a specific version, have a look at the [Zenodo site](https://doi.org/10.5281/zenodo.7680581)

 ## License

-The content of this repository is released under the terms of the [MIT license](LICENSE.txt).
+The content of this repository is released under the terms of the [GPL 3.0 license](LICENSE).